quaderno/quaderno-ruby/README.md

 will calculate the taxes applied for a customer based on the data pased as parameters.

-## Quaderno-api
+## Quaderno API

-For further information, please visit [quaderno api] (https://github.com/recrea/quaderno-api) wiki
+For further information, please visit the [Quaderno API wiki](https://github.com/quaderno/quaderno-api).